Geography

 Key Stage 3

 The aim of the LRGS Geography Department at KS3 is to enthuse students about geography and to make them aware of the relevance of the subject in today’s changing world.
-Following the new KS3 national curriculum for geography allows students at LRGS to develop a sound knowledge and understanding of the subject.
-The curriculum has been developed to make full use of our local geography and the place of Lancaster in the world.
+We promote the study of awesome geography by asking students to think, ask questions and explore very relevant geographical topics in our fast changing world.
+Since 2015 the department has been following an enquiry based approach to learning.

 11+ Extra-curricular Projects